 We hope this gives you a better idea about what happens on a day-to-day basis during a trip and answers some of the questions you have.
 If you have more questions, check out our trip FAQs page.

 Q: Do I need to bring my own food?

 A: No. All meals/snacks are included in the trip price, and there is always plenty of food on board.
-If you have something specific that you need, please feel free to bring that along.
-Vegetarian diets and gluten-free options, although not vegan, can be accommodated reasonably onboard.
-Please let us know in advance on your application or by email so that we can try to accommodate you.
+If you have something specific that you prefer, please feel free to bring that along.

-Q: With regard to food available on board R/V Stenella, do you accommodate vegans?
+Q: With regard to food available on board R/V Stenella, do you accommodate vegans, food allergies, etc?